brokenpip3/brokenpip3.github.io/content/posts/2025-05-25-nixos-secure-installation-hetzner.md

   The key fingerprint is:
   [...]
   ```
-- `boot.initrd.network.shell` is where we set as shell the `cryptsetup-askpass` command to actally unlock the luks partition.
+- `boot.initrd.network.shell` is where we set as shell the `cryptsetup-askpass` command to actually unlock the luks partition.

 ### Ssh deamon configuration